Ultra-high-rate detection of entangled photon pairs: Discussion

 On the other hand, enhancing the quality of the photon-pair source is also an important direction.
+Entangled photon-pair sources based on SPDC in PPLN have been widely studied owing to their high efficiency and compatibility with telecom wavelengths\cite{Zhang:08}\cite{https://doi.org/10.1002/lpor.201400404}\cite{Jin2014}.
 Using a shorter PPLN waveguide for SPDC could reduce excess optical loss, provided that sufficient conversion efficiency is maintained.
 In our setup, the efficiency is already high enough to allow this optimization.
 Additionally, improving the fiber coupling efficiency would further increase the detected count rates.
 Looking ahead, the use of deterministic photon-pair sources could enable even more efficient entangled photon distribution, opening new possibilities for scalable quantum information processing.

 Finally, we note the significance of our custom-built FPGA-based time-to-digital converter (TDC).
 FPGA-based TDCs have attracted attention due to their low implementation cost and suitability for post-processing high-bandwidth data streams.
 In this work, we used the FPGA only for high-bandwidth digitization and memory storage.
 In the future, by embedding post-processing functionality into the FPGA, real-time feedback based on photon-counting events becomes feasible \cite{8966320}.
 Such capabilities may be particularly useful in advanced quantum protocols, including quantum teleportation experiments and photonic quantum information processing.